cvjohnsen/cj-portfolio/README.md

 *Site features, cycle through affirmation from the API.
 Navbar to navigate through the internal links.

 *Upcoming Features, More styling, add on some font icons, and responsive design will be implemented soon.
-Load up more portfolio projects.
+Load up more portfolio projects and add a favorite function so viewers can favorite projects they like.

 *For this project, logo is made using Adobe Illustrator.